Sitting with Suffering: A paradigm shift

 Non-Members - $50

-The webinar will be presented via Zoom.
+The webinar will be presented via Zoom and will require your system to allow the Zoom platform to be downloaded and ran to watch the live presentation.
 Log in instructions will be sent the day before the webinar to the email used during registration.